Christ-Mind-Teachings/cmi-wom/_early/hoe.md

 > How in this moment am I using the infinite power of my beingness to create something which
 > is less than Love, something less than what I truly want?

-This tape, then, is the first in a series that will be shared with you through this vehicle, through this joining, in which many of us, what you would call teachers, friends, masters, will come to teach you how consciousness works and how to begin to re-discipline the focus of your mind so it becomes like a laser, unwilling to see
+This tape, then, is the first in a series[^1] that will be shared with you through this vehicle, through this joining, in which many of us, what you would call teachers, friends, masters, will come to teach you how consciousness works and how to begin to re-discipline the focus of your mind so it becomes like a laser, unwilling to see